 I also almost always have a bottle of red, white and some sort of sparkling ready to go.

+To really up your at home bartending, you have to have some bitters!
 A popular cocktail, the Manhattan, requires a little bitters (get the recipe here).
 I’m also a fan of ginger ale and bitters for an upset tummy.
 Cocktail bitters are inexpensive and essential for every bar cart.
 You can always get fancy and get different flavored bitters like grapefruit bitters (which I LOVE) for unique cocktails.
 But just be sure you keep the classic Angostura bitters on hand.
 It’s the only one you’ll ever really need for classic cocktails.

 3. Night Cap Favorites